potiuk/airflow/BREEZE.rst

   -H, --dockerhub-repo DOCKERHUB_REPO
           DockerHub repository used to pull, push, build images.
 Default: airflow.

-  -c, --github-registry GITHUB_REGISTRY
+  -c, --use-github-registry
           If GitHub registry is enabled, pulls and pushes are done from the GitHub registry not DockerHub.
 You need to be logged in to the registry in order to be able to pull/push from and you need to be committer to push to Apache Airflow' GitHub registry.

+  --github-registry GITHUB_REGISTRY
+          Github registry used.
+GitHub has legacy Packages registry and Public Beta Container registry.

+          Default: docker.pkg.github.com.

+          If you use this flag, automatically --use-github-registry flag is enabled.

   -g, --github-repository GITHUB_REPOSITORY
           GitHub repository used to pull, push images when cache is used.
           Default: apache/airflow.

-          If you use this flag, automatically --github-registry flag is enabled.
+          If you use this flag, automatically --use-github-registry flag is enabled.

   -s, --github-image-id COMMIT_SHA|RUN_ID
           <RUN_ID> or <COMMIT_SHA> of the image.
 Images in GitHub registry are stored with those